-- 1. understand the basic Physics and Modeling of MOSFETs. - 2. learn the basics of Fabrication and Layout of CMOS Integrated Circuits. - 3. analyze the performance of CMOS Inverter circuits on the basis of their operation and working. - 4. use the Static CMOS Logic Elements. - 5. study the Dynamic Logic Circuit Concepts and CMOS Dynamic Logic Families.
+- 1. Understand the basic Physics and Modeling of MOSFETs. - 2.
+Learn the basics of Fabrication and Layout of CMOS Integrated Circuits. - 3.
+Study and analyze the performance of CMOS Inverter circuits on the basis of their operation and working. - 4.
+Study the Static CMOS Logic Elements. - 5.
+Study the Dynamic Logic Circuit Concepts and CMOS Dynamic Logic Families.